You want to make a living as an explorer and call yourself a professional adventurer….who doesn’t?! But how exactly do adventurers make money?

 There are lots of people who want to be where you are, so why not help them on their way?
 Teaching and coaching don’t have to just be about adventuring.
 It could be about sharing your inspirations on making any dream come true.
 Or teaching what you learnt about building a brand or a website….like what I’m doing now!
 I get just as many questions from people asking about my blog and how I set up Love Her Wild as I do about my actual adventures.

 Coaching can be done either face to face or via an online platform.
 You could offer one to one coaching, workshops or group events.
 I’ve seen paid webinars work.
 And also online courses that are over a set number of weeks.
 Each week you have a ‘class’ with information to read, assignments to work through and live feedback and discussions.

 How do explorers make money

 I hope this post has helped you better understand the world of professional adventurers.
 If you found it helpful, follow me on Facebook, Twitter and Instagram.
-Or you can subscribe to my YouTube channel.
 I give all my advice out for free on my website.
-If you want to say thanks, you can buy me a coffee!
+If you want to say thanks and support the upkeep of my website, you can buy me a coffee!

 *Any women reading this?* I founded a women’s adventure community called Love Her WIld.
 Check out our private Facebook page and see what adventures we have coming up.